-55. There are no site specific proposals for convenience retail development within the District.
+- 62. Although there are no specific proposals for convenience retail development within the District, the CS focuses retail provision in Stowmarket which is the main location for growth within the Plan period. - 63.
 Concerns have been raised by representors that the proposed CIL charge of £100 per sqm could affect the delivery of stores within the town centres, should they come forward.
 However based on the evidence before me there appears to be little variation as to the viability of this form of retail whether it is within or outside town centre locations.
 Indeed the VS identifies that in contrast to all other types of commercial development, convenience retail generates positive residual values within the District.
 The proposed District wide charge of £100 per sqm is therefore consistent with the evidence and is justified.